lpistacchia/NEWPAT/contamination/README.md

 # **Contamination Estimate**

-Contamination Estimate is a post–processing module designed to quantify potential sample contamination in the NIPAT workflow.
+Contamination Estimate is a post-processing module designed to quantify potential sample contamination in the NIPAT workflow.
 This module starts **from files produced in the DNPcall workflow**, which report per–position allele counts for all detected Double Nucleotide Polymorphisms (DNPs).
 It does not perform any read processing or variant calling: it operates exclusively on DNPcall output tables.